-The larynx is another name for the voice box.
+The larynx, which includes your vocal cords, is another name for the voice box.
 It’s a tube about 2 inches (5cm) long in adults.
 It sits above the windpipe (trachea) in the neck and in front of the food pipe.
 The food pipe in the upper part of the neck is called the pharynx.

 - protects your windpipe during swallowing

-- allows the air you breathe in to reach the lungs
+- allows the air you breathe to pass in and out of the lungs

 - produces sound for speaking

 The larynx is the place in your body where the breathing and digestive systems separate.
-When you breathe in, air travels through your mouth, larynx, windpipe (trachea), and then into your lungs.
+When you breathe in, air travels through your nose and/or mouth, larynx, windpipe (trachea), and then into your lungs.

-When you swallow, a part of the larynx called the epiglottis closes tightly over your airway.
-This flap of cartilage stops food and saliva going into your lungs.
-When the epiglottis is closed, food and drink can go down your food pipe (oesophagus) and into your stomach.
+When you swallow, your vocal cords close and a part of the larynx called the epiglottis closes tightly over your airway.
+This flap of cartilage stops food and saliva going into your lungs when you swallow.
+Swallowing allows the food into the lower part of your food pipe (oesophagus) and into your stomach.

 Parts of the larynx

 The larynx is made of several pieces of a smooth, shiny tissue called cartilage.
 The cartilage is surrounded by fibrous tissue.
-The largest cartilage of the larynx is the Adam’s apple.
+The largest cartilage of the larynx is the thyroid cartilage, which forms the Adam’s apple.
 This is the lump in the front of your neck.
 This is often much easier to see in men than women.
 The proper name for this is the thyroid cartilage.